pg-support/supt-km/docs/4. Processes/a. General/Promotion Grace Period & Price Matching.md

 If the customer requests a promotion price, check the situation and use the macro accordingly:

 ## - With Order Number
-If the customer has placed the order and includes the order number in the ticket, issue a partial refund for the price difference and use macro: "#Price Match::With Order#".
-[END]
+If the customer has placed the order and includes the order number in the ticket, issue a partial refund for the price difference and use macro:
+<u>#Price Match::With Order# </u> [END]

 ## - Without Order Number
-If the customer ask for the promotion price without an order number, use macro: "#Price Match::Without Order#".
+If the customer ask for the promotion price without an order number, use macro:
+<u>#Price Match::Without Order#</u>

-Once you get the order number, issue a partial refund for the price difference and use macro: "#Price Match::Refund#".
-[END]
+Once you get the order number, issue a partial refund for the price difference and use macro:
+<u>#Price Match::Refund#</u> [END]

 ## - Reject
-If the order is not in the 2-day grace period, use macro: "#Price Match::Refund".
-[END]
+If the order is not in the 2-day grace period, use macro:
+<u>#Price Match::Refund</u> [END]